Cyphrme/Path/README.md

-# URIPath
+# Path
 -------------------------------------

-A library that enumerates the various parts of a URI.
+Path is a library that enumerates path parts, including files and URI's.

 ```
                         Full path